6 apps that take a picture to see how much something is worth

 Sell exclusively on Amazon FBA and need instant profit margin calculations with seller competition data.

-Specialize in vintage reselling on eBay and primarily list items on the eBay marketplace.
+Specialize in vintage reselling on eBay and primarily list items on eBay.

 Generate listings from pictures with Nifty